 - Manage feelings of loss, guilt or other emotions you may experience as a birth parent.

-- Coping with anxiety, confusion and other emotions adoptees often face.
+- Cope with anxiety, confusion and other emotions adoptees often face.

 - Successfully negotiate your path with parents, partners, spouses, children, siblings and members of extended biological or adoptive family.